speedvoltage/hl2mp-essential-fixes/README.md

 ## Will Sourcemod work with the binaries?

 It should work fine for the most part with those binaries.
+However, some specific plugins requiring specific gamedata might not work.
+Because this is outside the scope of providing bug fixes, I cannot provide assistance there.

 ## How do I raise an issue?

 Use the **Issues** tab above to help me keep tabs of ongoing issues.

+## I would like to report a bug.
+How do I do that?

+Use the **Discussions** tab at the top.
+I will more than happy to take a look.

 # Preamble
 You **must** apply the loose fixes explained here by Adrian: https://gist.github.com/Adrianilloo/6359896e79b6b135d3c925c627c9554b#loose-fixes